THE HISTORY OF LAKER SCHOOLS.

 Smith retired from the superintendent position in July 2012, and Mike Klosowski, chief financial officer, served as interim superintendent from August through mid-September.
 The board hired Smith back as superintendent; however, the re-hiring saved the district between $81,000 and $82,000, as the district isn’t paying for Smith’s health benefits and is not paying the same salary Smith had been receiving before retirement.

 In May 2018, Laker voters passed the $19.1 million Next Generation Bond Project.
 This paid for many renovations, including the auditorium, gymnasium, locker rooms, a brand new 3,000 sq ft weight room, a new Ag area, and a completely revamped skilled trades facility called the Laker Innovation Center.
 This was part of Phase I, completed in November 2019.
 A Night of Thanks was conducted that month to thank the community for its support.
-Phase II of the bond project, the multi-sport athletic field house called the Laker Legacy Center, was completed in 2021, when a soft opening took place, along with a ribbon cutting ceremony.
+Phase II of the bond project, the multi-sport athletic field house called the Laker Legacy Center, was completed in 2021, when a soft opening took place, along with a ribbon-cutting ceremony.
+Bill Comai is the Laker Legacy Center Director and serves as the Athletic Director.

 Speaking of the 2019-20 school year, the year ended in March 2020 due to the state shutting all schools down due to COVID-19.
 Classes were moved online to Google Classroom and Seesaw, among other applications.
 This was very last minute, but teachers did the best they could to keep learning going for the last months of the 2019-20 year and they did their best to keep connections to their students.